tobiascoetzee/EJB-Certification/README.md

 # EJB-Certification
-This repository contains various little demos I use when presenting the EJB certification course.
+This repository contains various little demos I use when presenting the EJB certification course(1Z0-895).